How to Become an Appraiser in New York

-Step 1: Complete 79 hours of required New York appraiser education
+Step 1: Complete 79 hours of required New York appraiser education.

-Step 3: Complete and submit your application and background check
+Step 3: Complete and submit your application and background check to the New York Department of State.

 Online Info